Projects

 as links and video galleries, that are descendants of the main

-MomentumScrollers also work perfectly well together.
+perfectly well together.

-provides advanced, easy-to-use smooth scrolling functionality.
+easy-to-use smooth scrolling functionality.
+It allows you to

-It allows you to customize smooth scrolling properties, such
+customize smooth scrolling properties, such as duration and

-features such as scroll events and promises.
+scroll events and promises.

 Every smooth scroll on this site is accomplished with this